TitanComputer/Grid-Maker/README.md

 ### 3. Preview (Optional)
 Click **Preview Grid** to:
-- View images with the applied grid
+- View images with the applied pixel art and grid
 - Navigate between images
 - Save the preview result manually